KristinaBaykshtite/exercise/docs.md

 This documentation describes how to use the Karel automated toothbrush.

-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.
+Note that this toothbrush is completely safe to use for children, adults, pets, wildlife, and trees.